bcs4313/Artifacts-Of-DOOM/README.md

 **1.0.0**

 * Mod Release
+**1.0.1**
+* Fixed UI Bug with item/artifact descriptions not appearing sometimes in a run.
+* Artifact icon display order adjusted.

 Currently Planned Features:
 * Add customizable settings to the artifacts, notably the Artifact of Entropy and War.